Spectrally-truncated kernel ridge regression and its free lunch

 A minimizer in~\eqref{eq:omt:min}, without the additional condition $\Kap \omt = K \omt$, is not unique due to the rank deficiency of $\Kap$.
 Thus, we can ask for it to satisfy additional constraints.
 The equality condition in~\eqref{eq:omt:cond}, which can be stated as $\omt \in \ker(\Kap - K)$ can always be satisfied.
 It is enough to choose $\omt$ to be the unique minimizer in $\ran(\Kap) = \ran(U_r)$, that is, $\omt = U_r \alpha$ for some $\alpha \in \reals^r$.
 This is how the estimator is often implemented in practice.

 We are interested in the deviation of $\ft$ from the true function $\fs$ in the empirical $\ell_2$ norm.
 More precisely, we are interested in the mean-squared error as the statistical risk:

-Our main result is an expression for the worst-case risk of $\ft$ over the unit ball of the RKHS: \begin{thm} Let $\ft = \ft_{r,\lambda}$ be an $r$-truncated $\lambda$-regularized kernel KRR estimator (Definition~\ref{dfn:trunc:krr}) applied to input $y$ generated from model~\eqref{eq:mod:1}.
+Our main result is an expression for the worst-case risk of $\ft$ over the unit ball of the RKHS: \begin{theorem} Let $\ft = \ft_{r,\lambda}$ be an $r$-truncated $\lambda$-regularized KRR estimator (Definition~\ref{dfn:trunc:krr}) applied to input $y$ generated from model~\eqref{eq:mod:1}.
 Let

-where $h_\lambda(x) = \lambda^2 x/(x+\lambda)^2$.
+where $h(\lambda;x) = \lambda^2 x/(x+\lambda)^2$.
 Then, for all $r=1,2,\dots,n$ and $\lambda > 0$,